 Out of Date

-Adobe Experience Manager has changed a lot since CQ5, unfortunately the Dispatcher URL check list is not one of the things which has caught up.
+Adobe Experience Manager has changed a lot since CQ5, unfortunately, the Dispatcher URL checklist is not one of the things which have caught up.

 The following URLs aren’t really relevant anymore in AEM6: